THE KNOTTED GUN

 A RENOWN AND GLOBAL SYMBOL

-Initially, the sculpture was placed in the Strawberry Fields memorial in Central Park, NYC, across the street from where John and Yoko lived.
+Initially, the sculpture was placed in the Strawberry Fields memorial in Central Park, NYC as a memorial tribute to John Lennon after he was shot to death outside his home in NYC in 1980.
 In 1988, the Government of Luxembourg donated a bronze sculpture to the United Nations.

 It was placed outside the United Nations headquarters in New York and Kofi Annan, the UN Secretary General and Nobel Peace Laureate, stated at the 10 year anniversary: